Striver1178/AI_emotion_detector/readme.md

 Real-Time Facial Emotion Recognition System

-test.png
-Working screenshot of the AI Emotion Detector analyzing multiple faces in real-time.

 📌 Overview
 The AI Emotion Detector is a deep learning-powered application that detects and classifies human emotions in real-time using a webcam or uploaded images.
 It identifies seven basic emotions: 😊 Happy, 😢 Sad, 😠 Angry, 😲 Surprised, 😨 Fearful, 🤢 Disgusted, and 😐 Neutral.